Upper back chest pain

 Possible causes of chest pain

-Common upper back pain causes that do not involve the spine include:
+Common causes of upper back pain that do not involve the spine include:

 - Heart attack